olafhartong/sysmon-modular/tooling/cmd/sysmon-modular/README.md

   --analyzer-profile current
 ```

-The KQL converter supports Sysmon-relevant MDE tables and common predicates
+The exact KQL subset is deliberately small.
+It supports Sysmon-relevant MDE
-such as equality, `in`, `contains`, `has`, `has_any`, `contains_any`,
+tables; literal `==`, `=~`, `in`, `in~`, `contains`, `contains_any`,
-`startswith`, and `endswith`.
-It resolves literal `let` arrays used by these
-operators.
-KQL `has_any` and `contains_any` use Sysmon `contains any`, while
-`has_all` and `contains_all` use `contains all`; their literal values are
-written as a semicolon-separated Sysmon list.
-Exact `in` lists and simple
-same-line `where A or B` expressions remain OR branches.
-Independent predicates
-remain AND conditions; mixed expressions such as `Image in (A, B) and
-CommandLine contains X` are expanded to `(A and X) or (B and X)`.
-Expansions
-larger than 256 rules are skipped to avoid generating huge
-or unsafe modules.
-Only predicates from KQL `where` pipeline stages are
-translated; expressions used by `extend`, `project`, and `summarize` are not
-Sysmon filters.
-Queries using cloud-only tables, joins, aggregations, variables
-that cannot be reduced to literals, or other semantics Sysmon cannot express
-are skipped and require manual tuning.
-When the converter recognizes only part
-of a query, it fails closed instead of publishing a wider rule. `--allow-lossy`
+`contains_all`, `startswith`, and `endswith` predicates on fields that have an
+event-specific Sysmon equivalent; literal `let` arrays; multiple `where`
+stages; and nested `and`/`or` expressions with parentheses.
+Boolean precedence
+and grouping are preserved.
+Expressions are normalized into Sysmon rules, with
+a hard limit of 256 expanded branches.

+KQL token operators (`has`, `has_any`, and `has_all`) are not in the exact
+subset: KQL token matching is not equivalent to Sysmon substring matching.
+Negation, computed predicates, unresolved lists, unsupported fields, joins,
+aggregations, and row-changing pipeline operators are also lossy.
+These inputs
+are skipped by default with the precise reason. `--allow-lossy` explicitly opts
-explicitly opts into partial conversion for output that will be reviewed
+into the legacy best-effort preview for output that will be reviewed manually.
+Only `where` stages become Sysmon filters; later projection or display stages
-manually.
-Every generated module is schema-validated before it is written.
-The
+do not create conditions.
+Every generated module is schema-validated before it
-command prints conversion totals and warnings for each skipped query.
+is written, and the command prints totals and a warning for each skipped query.

 Use `--dedup` to compare generated conditions with the current repository
 modules.
 Unlike MDE rule deduplication, KQL conditions are retained and receive